ir-engine/developer-docs/docs/manual/01_install/050_advanced/07_troubleshooting.md

 Chrome sometimes does not show a clickable option on the warning.
 If so, just type `badidea` or `thisisunsafe` when on that page.
 You don't enter that into the address bar or into a text box, Chrome is just passively listening for those commands.

-### Allow instanceserver address connection via installing local Certificate Authority
+### Allow instanceserver address connection via installing local certificate authority

 For more detailed instructions check: [https://github.com/FiloSottile/mkcert](https://github.com/FiloSottile/mkcert)